PrattFall/melange-tea/README.md

 If anything is typed wrong than the OCaml type checker will catch it and advise.
 Compilation times are wonderfully fast, probably faster than about any other compile-to-javascript language that you will come across.

-To use this from javascript (with your bundler of choice) you can just do:

 ```javascript
   var app = require("src/counter.ml").main(document.getElementById("my-element"));
 ```

-And if you need to shut it down or pass it a message or so then you can do so via the `app` variable, or feel free to not assign it to a variable as well.

-For further examples see the [melange-testing](https://github.com/OvermindDL1/melange-testing) project for now until a full example set up is built.